dmbarbour/awelon/README.md

 ## How is Awelon Different?

-Awelon is not the first effort to unify UI and IDE.
+Awelon is not the first effort to unify user interfaces with programming languages or integrated development environments.

-However, Awelon is perhaps the first to model the programmer as a first-class object in the language with no special privileges.
-This change is essential: it enables much programming to be far more implicit, in the form of user macros or tools and lenses.
+However, Awelon is perhaps the first to model the programmer as a first-class object in the language with no special privileges (other than 'undo').
+This change is essential: it enables much programming to be far more implicit, in the form of macros, tools, and lenses modeled within the language and extracted from user history.

 Awelon also addresses a common point of failure.
 In many languages, objects become entangled with their environment.
 This can happen for a wide variety of reasons - library bindings, reflection, references to shared state, nominative types.
 The consequence is that sharing fine-grained behavior often requires shipping the whole IDE.
 This hinders integration, reuse, and (importantly) *personalization*.
 One can hardly entrust personal information to an environment when sharing behavior is coarse grained.